rarezhang/data_structures_and_algorithms_in_python/README.md

 ### priority queue
 P 385 P 386
 - a collection of prioritized elements that allows:
     * arbitrary element insertion
     * the removal of the element that has first priority
 - key
     * model an element and its priority as a key-value pair
     * when an element is added to a priority queue, user designates its priority by providing an associated key
     * element with the __minimum__ key will be the next to be removed from the queue (element with key 1 will be given priority over an element with key 2)

+### binary heap
+P 392
+- a binary tree T: stores a collection of items at its positions and that satisfies:
+    * a relational property defined in terms of the way keys are stored in T
+        + __heap order property__ : in a heap T, for every position p other than the root, the key sorted at p is greater than or equal to the key stored at p's parent
+        + minimum key is stored at the root of T
+        + keys on a path from the root to a leat are in nondecreasing order
+    * a structureal property defined in terms of the shape of T
+        + __complete binary tree property__ : leves i has 2^i (0 ≤ i ≤ h−1) nodes; remaining nodes at level h reside in the left most possible positions
+        + have as small a height as possible
+- height of a heap
+    * h: the height of T
+    * a heap T storing n entries has height `h = floor[log(n)]`
+    * implies: update operations on a heap ~ the height of T ~ O(log(n))
+- use the structure of a binary tree to find a compromise between elements being entirely unsorted and perfectly sorted
+- can perform both insertions and removals on __priority queue__ in logarithmic time